 While there weren't any large insider transactions in the last twelve months, it's still worth looking at the trading.

 In the last twelve months Fletcher Building insiders were buying shares, but not selling.
 You can see the insider transactions (by companies and individuals) over the last year depicted in the chart below.
 If you click on the chart, you can see all the individual transactions, including the share price, individual, and the date!

-Calibre Mining is not the only stock that insiders are buying.
-For those who like to find winning investments this free list of growing companies with recent insider purchasing, could be just the ticket.
+Fletcher Building is not the only stock insiders are buying.
+So take a peek at this free list of growing companies with insider buying.

-Insiders at Calibre Mining Have Bought Stock Recently
+Insiders At Fletcher Building Have Bought Stock Recently

-So What Do The Calibre Mining Insider Transactions Indicate?
+So What Do The Fletcher Building Insider Transactions Indicate?

 For the purposes of this article, insiders are those individuals who report their transactions to the relevant regulatory body.
 We currently account for open market transactions and private dispositions, but not derivative transactions.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.